developershubhamsingh/Node/notes.md

 git push -u origin main

-# Node.js lets you run JavaScript outside the browser, especially on the server.
+# Node.js allows to run JavaScript outside the browser, especially on the server.
 # It is used to build server-side applications.

 # Nodejs :